 The structure has no flooring until you reach the top, the railings are dusty and the steps are quite steep.
 You also risk getting caught because it is quite easy to spot someone on a structure that is all sticks and no walls.
 There is also a spotlight that turns on between 6:25 and 6:30.
 I should have listened to my friend when she said the view from up there wasn’t that great.

 Break into the MPH

-I did this almost every morning for my last few weeks in school.
+I did this almost every morning for my last few weeks in school to go bouldering.
 It is usually pitch black at around 6:45 and the only light you have are the red LED numbers on the clock next to the climbing wall.
 The only time that I was (almost) caught was on the last day of school when some school groundskeepers came in and turned on the lights.
 Thankfully there was a whiteboard (the one they use during exams) to hide behind.